Ninja-Squad/ninja-squad.github.com/_posts/2016-03-22-ninja-tips-3-angular-validation-hidden-vs-bootstrap-help-block-english.md

     </span>

 Et voilà&nbsp;!
-Of course, we needed to inverse the initial condition of `[hidden]="..."` (but that's Boole Algebra 101), and we replaced the `pristine` test by a `dirty` test, which are the exact inverse.
+Of course, we needed to negate the initial condition of `[hidden]="..."` (but that's Boole Algebra 101), and we replaced the `pristine` test by a `dirty` test, which is the exact opposite.

 Thanks to have taken the time to listen to me until then (I feel better now).
 You may get back to work, or back to read [our Angular&nbsp;2 ebook](https://books.ninja-squad.com/angular2).